ahoxus/ahoxus.github.io/index.md

 those daily costs can be further reduced, depending on how much value you can bring. everyone will be required to live and work in the community. kitchen. garden. composting. maintenance in general. an equivalent shift of up to 4h per day, average.
 20h per week. but we don't really think in those terms, as you'll learn...

-doing the math, you can easily retire within our lifestyle. in an analogy mixed with estimate, with just 60k in your pocket you can pay for at least 10 years of costs.
+doing the math, you can easily retire within our lifestyle. in an analogy mixed with estimate, with just 60k in your pocket you can pay for at least 10 years of life.

 no smokers. zero tolerance in this phase. it's essential for security against wood fire, in portugal.